Ok, so 2016 was an AWESOME year for me.

-If you are trying to create your own online business or blog, are female and introverted, feel free to check out the new Whipped Dream!
+If you are an ambitious woman who's looking to create your own business or blog, feel free to check out the new Whipped Dream!

-Whipped Dream used to be my design and marketing business for the past 4 years but I just rebranded it this year and turned it into an online business and blog resource for ambitious introverted women.
-My goal is to empower and support you in your journey and to help you help yourself (think lots of DIY tutorials)!
+Whipped Dream used to be my design and marketing business for the past 4 years but I just rebranded it this year and turned it into an brand + business resource specifically for ambitious women.
+My goal is to empower you to create your own successful business or blog and support you throughout your journey (DIY tutorials + professional creative and tech help if you need some extra support).

 I'm going to be building this up over the next year so make sure you subscribe on there so you can stay connected!

 A LIST OF BLOG POSTS I WROTE IN 2016

 Just in case you wanna do some more reading. 🙂

 - Monthly Blogging Income Report – December 2016